“Under Pressure is a gospel of the slow-parenting movement.”

 Today, many children are too busy racing to violin practice or math tutoring to hold infinity in the palm of their hand.
 And that wildflower sounds a little scary—what if it has thorns, or the pollen triggers an allergic reaction?

 It’s not always easy because the line between engaged parenting and hyper-parenting can be a fine one, yet there are some telltale warning signs.
-You may be going too far if you do your children’s homework; shout yourself hoarse at their sporting events; spy on their MySpace pages; let them take fewer risks than you did at the same age; find them falling asleep en route to their next extracurricular activity; quote verbatim from parenting manuals; regularly eat meals in the car on the way to activities; have no conversation beyond what your children are up to; never spend time alone with your partner.
+You may be going too far if you do your children’s homework; shout yourself hoarse at their sporting events; spy on their social media profiles; let them take fewer risks than you did at the same age; find them falling asleep en route to their next extracurricular activity; quote verbatim from parenting manuals; regularly eat meals in the car on the way to activities; have no conversation beyond what your children are up to; never spend time alone with your partner.

 When it comes to raising children, are we getting everything wrong?